VictorMonte-zz/chapter6/README.md

 # Hands-on microservice - Kotlin

-Show usage of microservices and configuration server.
+Show usage of microservices with configuration server.